-But for others living with us, embarrassment would be a good adjective to use and is potentially the reason why there is still a stigma around disability.
-In the 1960’s when I grew up, disability wasn’t something you talked about, it was simply brushed under the carpet and ignored.
+When you have a disability it’s never far away from you emotionally.
+Embarrassment would be a good adjective to use and is potentially the reason why there is still a stigma around disability.
+In the 1960’s when I grew up, disability wasn’t something talked about.

 It isn’t like today where disability is openly discussed.
 Disability was an embarrassment for families because of society’s attitude, but that is not an excuse.
 For those of us like myself with a disability, we were considered ‘spastic’ by society, it didn’t matter how mild or severe our disability was.

 Even though our thinking was normal, we were treated differently because we looked different and therefore weren’t considered normal and because society considered us different, so too were people’s opinion, attitude and understanding of us.
 We grew up around non-acceptance.

 We have made strides in 2018, but we still need to do more to bring about a permanent change in people’s prejudices and attitude, but it’s not only around disability.
 Underneath we’re all the same, therefore we should all be treat in the same way.
 We create and perpetuate prejudice.
 It not right or necessary.